matomo-org/developer-documentation/docs/generated/2.13.0-b3/Piwik/Settings/SystemSetting.md

 - [`$transform`](#$transform) &mdash; A closure that transforms the setting value.
 Inherited from [`Setting`](../../Piwik/Settings/Setting.md)
 - [`$defaultValue`](#$defaultvalue) &mdash; Default value of this setting.
 Inherited from [`Setting`](../../Piwik/Settings/Setting.md)
 - [`$title`](#$title) &mdash; This setting's display name, for example, `'Refresh Interval'`.
 Inherited from [`Setting`](../../Piwik/Settings/Setting.md)
+- [`$readableByCurrentUser`](#$readablebycurrentuser) &mdash; By default the value of the system setting is only readable by SuperUsers but someone the value should be readable by everyone.

 <a name="$type" id="$type"></a>
 <a name="type" id="type"></a>